Japanese Antarctic Expedition

 Members of the Shirase expedition at the Bay of Whales taken by Amundsen's expedition

-The scientific results were minimal, Takeda the "scientist" had been assistant to a professor and had a rapid string of teaching posts in schools, on return from Antarctica he espoused his views on the formation of ice shelves and that the King Edward VII Peninsula was an island, he was incorrect about both.
+The scientific results of the expedition were minimal, Takeda the "scientist" had been assistant to a professor and had a string of teaching posts in schools over a short time period, on return from Antarctica he espoused his views on the formation of ice shelves and that the King Edward VII Peninsula was an island, he was incorrect about both.
 The "unexplored" King Edward VII Peninsula had already been visited by men from Amundsen's party.

-Shirase did achieve some successes however.
-His was the first non-European team to explore Antarctica, his "dash patrol" journey past 80 deg south was one of only four groups to have done so at that time.
-The expedition was carried out on a tiny budget (for such endeavours), none of those involved had any previous polar experience and there were no fatalities.
+Shirase did achieve some successes, his was the first non-European team to explore Antarctica, his "dash patrol" journey past 80 deg south was one of only four groups to have done so at that time.
+The expedition was carried out on a relatively tiny budget, none of those involved had any previous polar experience and there were no fatalities.